PrivateAIM/documentation/src/guide/admin/reviewing.md

 ## Proposals
 Proposals are the top level organizational unit of the PHT system and reflect a study or project.
 Proposals describe the goal of an analysis, the requested data and an estimation of the potential risk of participation.
-When the description of the proposal meets the local requirements of your station, a user with the role of **Station Authority** can accept the proposal, otherwise the proposal is rejected (optionally with comments for improvement).
+When the description of the proposal meets the local requirements of your node, a user with the role of **node Authority** can accept the proposal, otherwise the proposal is rejected (optionally with comments for improvement).

-Joining a proposal means that users of other stations also joined the proposal can select your station as a participant in the trains they create for this proposal.
+Joining a proposal means that users of other nodes also joined the proposal can select your node as a participant in the trains they create for this proposal.

 ## Trains